Max-Mobility/RnD/_mobility-unlimited/product-overview.md

 A *smart joystick* that aids the user in navigating their world

-Specifically a *plug-n-play* device targeting people with ALS to provide a sliding scale of support throughout their lives.
+Specifically a *plug-and-play (PnP)* device targeting people with ALS to provide a sliding scale of support throughout their lives.

 This device will: